Yandex Cloud

 • How to change the network or subnet for an MDB cluster

-• How to read the "Connections quota utilization" chart
+• How to read the `Connections quota utilization` chart

 • How to assign a fixed IP address to a NAT gateway

-• How to enable Egress NAT
+• How to enable egress NAT

 • How to route traffic between two cloud networks

-• Enabling advanced DDoS protection
+• How to enable advanced DDoS protection

 In this article:

-• Scenario description
+• Case description

 • Solution